ashispapu/CarND-Vehicle-Detection/README.md

 My future course of action would be to implement the same with deep learning object detection and recognition techniques , which is more robust .

-It's new learning experience all together with different types of features from the images .
+It's a new learning experience all together with different types of features from the images .

 Thank you !